gmateo/twitter-flight-example/README.md

 II.
 How to change the previous application in order to be a SPA (single page application).
 For this part we will use [Twitter Flight](http://flightjs.github.io/) because it provides us a way to mantain our code nicely separated and easy to make changes to the different components.
 We will make this using two ways:

    - II.1 The response of the ajax request will return html fragments, and the javascript code only will replace the html content of the different zones.
-[See Application](http://twitterflightexample.gamal-mateo.cloudbees.net/main1.htm)
+[See Blog Entry](http://www.apprenticeshipnotes.org/2014/06/spring-mvc-thymeleaf-bootstrap-twitter_26.html) | [See Application](http://twitterflightexample.gamal-mateo.cloudbees.net/main1.htm)
-   - II.2 The response of the ajax request will return json objects, and the javascript code will make the following [See Application](http://twitterflightexample.gamal-mateo.cloudbees.net/main2.htm):
+   - II.2 The response of the ajax request will return json objects, and the javascript code will make the following [See Blog Entry](http://www.apprenticeshipnotes.org/2014/06/spring-mvc-thymeleaf-bootstrap-twitter_8658.html) | [See Application](http://twitterflightexample.gamal-mateo.cloudbees.net/main2.htm):

             * Use the json object to populate the Mustache templates
             * Generate the html fragments using Mustache